ThePieBaker90/On-The-Rim/Traits/Genes/Ability Genes/Blood/Feeder Actions/Sanguifeeder.md

 - **Effects:**
 	- Carriers of this gene gain the Sanguifeed action.
 This action may only be taken on [[Hemogenic]] humanoids.
 		- Sanguifeed - 1 Action
-			- *Melee Weapon Attack*: STR to hit, reach 5ft, one target.
-Hit: 4 (1d6 + STR) piercing damage.
-The user drains 500 mL of [[Hemogenic Blood]] from the target.
+			- You attempt to bite a nearby creature to drain them of their blood, make a melee roll to hit against the creature.
+On a hit you deal 1d6 + STR piercing damage, drain 500 mL of [[Hemogenic Blood]] from the target, and gain 500 mL of [[Hemogenic Blood]].
 If the target is asleep, this attack does not wake them.
 	- Carriers of this gene also gain 1000 mL of [[Hemogenic Blood]] storage.